What to Expect Before, During, and After Anesthesia

-When their child needs anesthesia for a procedure or surgery, parents usually have a lot of questions.
-Here’s what to expect before, during, and after a child has anesthesia.
+If your child needs anesthesia for a procedure or surgery, you probably have a lot of questions.
+Here’s what to expect before, during, and after getting anesthesia.

 What Are the Types of Anesthesia?

 The anesthesia used depends on the procedure or surgery being done.
-It also depends on the child’s age and any medical conditions they may have.
+It also depends on the child’s age and medical conditions (if any).
 The types of anesthesia are:

 General and regional anesthesia are used in hospitals and surgery centers.
 These medicines are given to patients by specially trained doctors (anesthesiologists) or nurses (nurse anesthetists).
 Health care providers can give patients local anesthesia in doctors’ offices and clinics.
 Sometimes, a patient gets a combination of different types of anesthesia.